sevvalkanat/sevvalkanat/README.md

 - 👋 Hi, I’m @sevvalkanat
 - 👀 I’m interested in Backend with nodeJS
-- 🌱 I’m currently learning nodejs with frontend in patika.dev
+- 🌱 I’m currently learning js,html,css,sql,mongodb,nodejs with patika.dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...